The-AnhTa/the-anhta.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher at the Information Security Division, KDDI Research Institute, Inc. in Saitama, Japan.
+I am a researcher at the Information Security Division, KDDI Research Institute, Inc. in Saitama, Japan since 10/2022.
 I do research on Machine Learning and Cryptography.
 In Machine Learning, I am mainly interested in Continual Learning for Segmantic Segmentation, Geometry and Topology of Data and Neural Network Pruning; while in Cryptography, I focus on Fully Homomorphic Encryption and Lattices.

 Short bio
 ------